OpenVotingTechnologyGroup/VoteTrackerPlus/docs/RCV-notes.md

   ('Emily Echo', 0)
   ('Gloria Gamma', 0)
 ```
-In the above, any voter who tallies the U.S. Senate contest and supplies the 374ce87855270169b3fe7007249ab67eb599a6dd as a contest check (digest) to track will observe that in round 4, that vote was recast from Francis Foxtrot to Anthony Alpha, and it was done so as vote 15 out of 170 ballots.
+In the above, any voter who tallies the U.S. Senate contest and supplies the 374ce87855270169b3fe7007249ab67eb599a6dd as a contest check (digest) to track will observe that in round 4, that vote was recast from Francis Foxtrot to Anthony Alpha, and it was done so as vote 15 out of 170 votes.

-Though VTP can print all the recastings, being able to show the specific recasting of a voter's specific vote (who remembers their ballot receipt's secret row number) so that they can verify that their vote has been cast, counted, and tallied correctly, adds extra resilience to RCV in the face of misinformation and malinformation attacks.
+Though VTP can print all the round recastings, being able to show the specific recasting of a voter's specific vote (who remembers their ballot receipt's secret row number) so that they can verify that their vote has been correctly cast, counted, and tallied, adds extra resilience to RCV in the face of misinformation and malinformation attacks.

 Note that all the software to execute the tally is included in the VTP [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree), so that when downloading the VTP repos for the election, the voter also gets all the software to run the tallies locally on their smart devices.